Mortal/REAPER-plugins/README.md

 This repository is NOT affiliated with either REAPER or LALAL.AI.

 This repository implements 3rd party plugins for REAPER for creating quick remixes: running yt-dlp, stem splitting inside REAPER, beat detection, and such.
+It also implements a 3rd party plugin for REAPER and MuseScore for keeping playback in sync between the two programs.

 For stem splitting, one plugin integrates with the API of LALAL.AI (requires a paid subscription), the other with demucs (FOSS, runs locally).